Louise Henriette de Bourbon

-Louise Henriette de Bourbon (20 June 1726 – 9 February 1759), Mademoiselle de Conti at birth, was a French princess, who, by marriage, became Duchess of Chartres (1743–1752), then Duchess of Orléans (1752–1759) upon the death of her father-in-law.
-On 4 February 1752, her husband became the head of the House of Orléans, and the First Prince of the Blood (Premier prince du sang), the most important personage after the immediate members of the royal family.
+Louise Henriette de Bourbon (20 June 1726 – 9 February 1759) was Duchess of Orleans from 1752 until her death in 1759 by marriage to Louis Philippe I, Duke of Orléans.
+Born a French princess du sang (princess of the blood), she was the second child and only daughter of Louis Armand II, Prince of Conti, and Louise Élisabeth de Bourbon, a granddaughter of King Louis XIV.

-The new Duke of Orléans and his wife were then addressed as Monsieur le Prince and Madame la Princesse.
-Louise Henriette de Bourbon, Duchess of Orléans, was a grandmother of the French monarch Louis-Philippe King of the French, "the Citizen King".
-Her descendants include the present-day pretenders to the throne of France and Italy and the kings of Spain and Belgium.
+The Duke of Orléans and his wife were then addressed as Monsieur le Prince and Madame la Princesse.
+Louise Henriette was a grandmother of the French monarch Louis-Philippe, nicknamed "the Citizen King".
+Her descendants include the present-day pretenders to the throne of France and Italy and Kings Felipe VI of Spain and Philippe of Belgium.

 Background

 Louise Henriette was born in Paris, the only daughter of Louis Armand de Bourbon, Prince of Conti and Louise Élisabeth de Bourbon.
 Her father was the second son of François Louis de Bourbon, Prince of Conti known as le Grand Conti and his wife Marie Thérèse de Bourbon.
 Her paternal grandmother and her maternal grandfather being siblings, her parents were first cousins.
 Her mother was the oldest and favourite daughter of Louise-Françoise de Bourbon, herself the oldest of the surviving legitimised daughters of Louis XIV and Madame de Montespan.
 As a member of the reigning House of Bourbon, Louise Henriette was a Princess of the Blood (princesse du sang).
 In her youth she was known at court as Mademoiselle de Conti.

 Her father died in 1727 due to a "chest swelling".
 Her father was known to have been abusive to his wife and left her without even having apologised to his wife.
 As such her oldest surviving brother Louis François de Bourbon (1717–1776) became the Prince of Conti.
 At the time of her father's death, she was one of three children; her brother the Prince; and another brother Louis Armand de Bourbon, the Duke of Mercœur (1722–1730).